rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 set of routing keys used, the statistical distribution of routing keys approaches the ratios of the binding keys.

 Each message gets delivered to at most one queue.
-Normally, each message gets delivered to exactly one queue, but there is a race between the determination of which queue to send a message to, and the deletion/death of that queue that does permit the possibility of the message being sent to a queue which then disappears before the message is processed.
-Hence in general, at most one queue.

-The exchange type is `"x-consistent-hash"`.
+On average, a message gets delivered to exactly one queue.
+Concurrent binding changes and queue primary replica failures can affect this but on average.

+### Node Restart Effects

+Consistent hashing ring is stored in memory and will be re-populated from exchange bindings when the node boots.
+Relative positioning of queues on the ring is not guaranteed to be the same between restarts.
+In practice this means that after a restart, all queues will still receive roughly the same number of messages routed to them (assuming routing key distribution does not change) but a given routing key now **may route to a different queue**.

+In other words, this exchange type provides consistent message distribution between queues but cannot guarantee stable routing [queue] locality for a message with a fixed routing key.

 ## Usage Example